caseyg/awesome/TOPICS.md

 *   [pimterry/notes](https://github.com/pimterry/notes) - :pencil: Simple delightful note taking, with more unix and less lock-in.

 *   [tagspaces/tagspaces](https://github.com/tagspaces/tagspaces) - TagSpaces is an offline, open source, document manager with tagging support

-## typescript

-*   [cyanheads/obsidian-mcp-server](https://github.com/cyanheads/obsidian-mcp-server) - Obsidian Knowledge-Management MCP (Model Context Protocol) server that enables AI agents and development tools to interact with an Obsidian vault.
-It provides a comprehensive suite of tools for reading, writing, searching, and managing notes, tags, and frontmatter, acting as a bridge to the Obsidian Local REST API plugin.

-*   [PlasmoHQ/plasmo](https://github.com/PlasmoHQ/plasmo) - 🧩 The Browser Extension Framework

-*   [timc1/kbar](https://github.com/timc1/kbar) - fast, portable, and extensible cmd+k interface for your site

-*   [fastrepl/hyprnote](https://github.com/fastrepl/hyprnote) - Local-first AI Notepad for Private Meetings

-*   [i-am-bee/acp](https://github.com/i-am-bee/acp) - Open protocol for communication between AI agents, applications, and humans.

-*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open Source Alternative to NotebookLM / Perplexity, connected to external sources such as Search Engines, Slack, Linear, Jira, ClickUp, Confluence, Notion, YouTube, GitHub, Discord and more.
-Join our discord: https://discord.gg/ejRNvftDp9

-*   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
-From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents

-*   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

-*   [i-am-bee/beeai-framework](https://github.com/i-am-bee/beeai-framework) - Build production-ready AI agents in both Python and Typescript.

-*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
-The Agentic last-mile 🪁

-*   [simplyhexagonal/short-unique-id](https://github.com/simplyhexagonal/short-unique-id) - Short Unique ID (UUID) generation library.
-Available in NPM.

-*   [sqids/sqids-javascript](https://github.com/sqids/sqids-javascript) - Official JavaScript port of Sqids.
-Generate short unique IDs from numbers.

-*   [expo/expo](https://github.com/expo/expo) - An open-source framework for making universal native apps with React.
-Expo runs on Android, iOS, and the web.

-*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.

-*   [ryanatkn/earbetter](https://github.com/ryanatkn/earbetter) - ear trainer and tools for playing and programming music and audio 🎶🦜

-*   [open-source-labs/Svelvet](https://github.com/open-source-labs/Svelvet) - 🎛 A Svelte library for building dynamic, infinitely customizable node-based user interfaces and flowcharts

-*   [zeon-studio/astroplate](https://github.com/zeon-studio/astroplate) - Astroplate is a free starter template built with Astro, TailwindCSS & TypeScript providing everything you need to jumpstart your Astro project.
-Get started with Astroplate and save yourself hours of work!

-*   [lost-pixel/lost-pixel](https://github.com/lost-pixel/lost-pixel) - Open source alternative to Percy, Chromatic, Applitools.

-*   [Linen-dev/linen.dev](https://github.com/Linen-dev/linen.dev) - Lightweight Google-searchable Slack alternative for Communities

-*   [mfts/papermark](https://github.com/mfts/papermark) - Papermark is the open-source DocSend alternative with built-in analytics and custom domains.

-*   [elie222/inbox-zero](https://github.com/elie222/inbox-zero) - The world's best AI personal assistant for email.
-Open source app to help you reach inbox zero fast.

-*   [novuhq/novu](https://github.com/novuhq/novu) - The open-source notification Inbox infrastructure.
-E-mail, SMS, Push and Slack Integrations.

-*   [documenso/documenso](https://github.com/documenso/documenso) - The Open Source DocuSign Alternative.

-*   [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.

-*   [singerla/pptx-automizer](https://github.com/singerla/pptx-automizer) - A template based pptx generator for Node.js

-*   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
-Plane helps you track your issues, epics, and cycles the easiest way on the planet.

-*   [raidendotai/openv0](https://github.com/raidendotai/openv0) - AI generated UI components

-*   [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one

-*   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
-Get a full TypeScript backend and admin panel instantly.
-Use Payload as a headless CMS or for building powerful applications.

-*   [tinacms/tinacms](https://github.com/tinacms/tinacms) - A fully open-source headless CMS that supports Markdown and Visual Editing

-*   [e2b-dev/E2B](https://github.com/e2b-dev/E2B) - Open-source, secure environment with real-world tools for enterprise-grade agents.

-*   [Feel-ix-343/obsidian-canvas-moc](https://github.com/Feel-ix-343/obsidian-canvas-moc) - Converts MOC note files to an obsidian canvas

-*   [ToolJet/ToolJet](https://github.com/ToolJet/ToolJet) - Low-code platform for building business applications.
-Connect to databases, cloud storages, GraphQL, API endpoints, Airtable, Google sheets, OpenAI, etc and build apps using drag and drop application builder.
-Built using JavaScript/TypeScript. 🚀

-*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
-Integrates with 25+ databases and any API.

-*   [formbricks/formbricks](https://github.com/formbricks/formbricks) - Open Source Qualtrics Alternative

-*   [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
-Fully open source, authentication and authorization.
-No lock-ins.
-Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
-Built in login page and Admin panel out of the box.

-*   [apache/answer](https://github.com/apache/answer) - A Q\&A platform software for teams at any scales.
-Whether it's a community forum, help center, or knowledge management platform, you can always count on Apache Answer.

-*   [rowyio/rowy](https://github.com/rowyio/rowy) - Low-code backend platform.
-Manage database on spreadsheet-like UI and build cloud functions workflows in JS/TS, all in your browser.

-*   [PipedreamHQ/pipedream](https://github.com/PipedreamHQ/pipedream) - Connect APIs, remarkably fast.
-Free for developers.

-*   [axa-group/Parsr](https://github.com/axa-group/Parsr) - Transforms PDF, Documents and Images into Enriched Structured Data

-*   [xyflow/xyflow](https://github.com/xyflow/xyflow) - React Flow | Svelte Flow - Powerful open source libraries for building node-based UIs with React (https://reactflow.dev) or Svelte (https://svelteflow.dev).
-Ready out-of-the-box and infinitely customizable.

-*   [n8n-io/n8n](https://github.com/n8n-io/n8n) - Fair-code workflow automation platform with native AI capabilities.
-Combine visual building with custom code, self-host or cloud, 400+ integrations.

-*   [ekafyi/johnnydecimal-index-generator](https://github.com/ekafyi/johnnydecimal-index-generator) - Code for the Johnny Decimal Index Generator web app

-*   [blacksmithgu/obsidian-dataview](https://github.com/blacksmithgu/obsidian-dataview) - A data index and query language over Markdown files, for https://obsidian.md/.

-*   [desktop/desktop](https://github.com/desktop/desktop) - Focus on what matters instead of fighting with Git.

-*   [prettier/prettier](https://github.com/prettier/prettier) - Prettier is an opinionated code formatter.

-*   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown

-*   [Shopify/polaris](https://github.com/Shopify/polaris) - Shopify’s design system to help us work together to build a great experience for all of our merchants.

-*   [dropbox/dropbox-sdk-js](https://github.com/dropbox/dropbox-sdk-js) - The Official Dropbox API V2 SDK for Javascript

-*   [palantir/blueprint](https://github.com/palantir/blueprint) - A React-based UI toolkit for the web

-*   [jkbrzt/rrule](https://github.com/jkbrzt/rrule) - JavaScript library for working with recurrence rules for calendar dates as defined in the iCalendar RFC and more.

-*   [lukevella/rallly](https://github.com/lukevella/rallly) - Rallly is an open-source scheduling and collaboration tool designed to make organizing events and meetings easier.

 ## browser-extension